 Caution: Do not cut the BFP1 black flocked paper with a laser cutting tool, as the BFP1 burns easily and may catch fire.
 It is suggested that you use a utility knife or other sharp edged tool to cut the BFP1.

 This durable, lightweight foil has a matte black finish to absorb light from any ambient or conventional light source.
 It can be molded quickly to form blackout covers, dark rooms, laser channels, or other configurations so as to mask light leaks or eliminate unwanted reflections.
-Secure its position using tape, stables, or adhesives.
+Secure its position using tape, staples, or adhesives.
 This black aluminum foil is sold on a role and measures 1' x 50' (305 mm x 15.2 m).

 Click to Enlarge